Theory of weights in p-adic cohomology: Preliminaries on arithmetic -modules

 \subsection{Local theory on formal disk}

+This subsection is aimed to describe some cohomological functors for formal disk in terms of solution data {\it \`{a} la} Crew.
+These results clarify the relation between some computations of rigid cohomology and that of arithmetic $\D$-modules.
 In this subsection, we consider situation (A) in Notation and convention, and moreover, we assume $k$ contains the field with $q$ elements.
 We remark that this condition is satisfied in situation (B).